RobTrew/prelude-jxa/README.md

 and testing a script:

-Example of a JXA script which uses imported library file(s) – (see the usingLibs function towards the bottom)
+Example of a JXA script which uses imported library file(s) – (see the usingLibs function called at the end)

 ```javascript
 (() => {